Assistant Professor, Georgia State University, Institute for Biomedical Sciences, 2015-2017

 - using dietary factor to modulate the microbiota and prevent its deleterious effects

-– using probiotics to beneficially modulates the host/microbiota relationship
+- using probiotics to beneficially modulate the host/microbiota relationship

 Dietary emulsifiers directly alter human microbiota composition and gene expression ex vivo potentiating intestinal inflammation.